 "She has a point, Yolei," Hawkmon said, "and if there's trouble, I can manage."

-"All right," Izzy agreed, picking up Tentomon and looking at the stranger, "then lead on, please."
+"All right," Izzy agreed, picking Tentomon up and looking at the stranger, "then lead on, please."

 The covered figure turned around and kept marching, waving its flashlight back and forth.
 Stumbling and crawling through the snow, the Digidestined followed the person through the woods for about half an hour.
-Whoever the figure was seemed compassionate—it stopped every so often to let the others catch up, and even went back and helped Mimi up when she fell into another deep snowdrift—but it remained silent for the whole trek.
+Whoever the figure was seemed compassionate—it stopped every so often to let them catch up, and even went back and helped Mimi up when she fell into another deep snowdrift—but it remained silent for the whole trek.
 "Hey… you think it's a ghost?"
 Palmon asked.

 Mimi swallowed.
-"N-no," she said quickly.
-"I, um, I mean, whoever heard of a ghost with a flashlight?
+"N-no," she said quickly, "I, um, I mean, whoever heard of a ghost with a flashlight?
 A-and snowshoes?"

 They walked for another fifteen minutes, the frigid snow and wind starting to numb their bodies.
 Finally Yolei saw a light up ahead, and then the trees gave way to a modest gray cabin with smoke rising from its chimney.
 She exhaled a cloud of relief; they weren't beyond civilization after all.